elibroftw/blog.elijahlopez.ca/content/posts/university/bu-430-financial-markets-and-securities-trading.md

 December 12 2004.

 - Chris Gibson-Smith, Chairman of the London Stock Exchange (LSE)
-- Werner Seifert, Chief Executive of the Deutsche Börse (owns Frankfurt stock exchange) submitted third bid to acquire LSE for 1.35 billion euros ($2.6B)
+- Seifert Werner, Chief Executive of the Deutsche Börse (owns Frankfurt stock exchange) submitted third bid to acquire LSE for 1.35 billion euros ($2.6B)
-- Clara Furse, new cheif executive, rejected it (undervalued)
+- Clara Furse, new chief executive, rejected it (undervalued)
 - Although board still in agreement, hedge funds caught wind of acquisition talks and acquired from below 5% to well over 30% and taken lead in opposing the bid, demanding a dividend rollup instead
 - Euronext (Paris exchange) also waiting to make a bid on the LSE